seanc1505/Summer2022/README.md

 * Add intelligent searching of file names within import and sort.
 It should look for 0124 in the file names and that should be enough rather than needing the whole thing. check/Search first for the whole thing though.

-* Figure out how to add tasks boxes to the readme.
+- [x] Figure out how to add tasks boxes to the readme.
-* Add a table of contents
+- [x] Add a table of contents
+- [ ] Update Readme
-* Add error handling and testing
+- [ ] Add error handling and testing

 ## Current Functionality